This article was first published on 26 May 2020 and has been updated with additional reporting.

 Look At Your Company’s Growth & Profitability Before The Pandemic

-Because every company is affected, some worse off than others, merely looking at your current financial situation – while necessary, isn’t enough.
+Because every company is affected, some worse than others, merely looking at your current financial situation – while necessary, isn’t enough.

 Instead, look at your company’s growth and profitability, or lack of, before the pandemic.

-However, if your business was already making losses for years and are now in a dire situation because of COVID-19, you should seriously consider a closure since it’s unlikely things may improve for your business, even after COVID-19 has passed.
+However, if your business was already making losses for years and is now in a dire situation because of COVID-19, you should seriously consider a closure since it’s unlikely things may improve for your business, even after COVID-19 has passed.

 Have Ambition, But Be Realistic

 As a business owner, we need to not only have big dreams, but also to be realistic.

 Being realistic means understanding the business environment we are operating in and what is required for success.

 If COVID-19 changed the business environment that you are facing such that it’s going to be hard to recover, there is no shame in cutting your losses and to fold your hand, rather than to continue pouring in money to a venture that is unlikely to give you the outcome you want.